Skip to content

 Code Format & Style

 We follow the standard LLVM/Clang formatting rules.
-Formatting is automatic, and you rarely have to think about them:
+Formatting is automated with a pre-commit hook, so you wil rarely have to think about them.

 1. Run the setup script once (see Setup above).